 Ladies, when it comes to your well-being, be proactive!
-Eat right, stay active, avoid tobacco and have the following medical tests for women over 50 run to determine the state of your health.
+Eat right, stay active, avoid tobacco, and have the following medical tests for women over 50 run to determine the state of your health.
 Doing so can help diagnose life-threatening diseases before damage or disabilities occur.
 If caught early, changes to your diet and lifestyle can often slow the progression and even reverse many of the chronic and age-related conditions that plague women in their prime.

-Untreated high blood pressure damages your bones, brain, eyes, kidneys and heart, increasing your risk for osteoporosis, strokes, vision loss, kidney failure and heart disease.
+Untreated high blood pressure damages your bones, brain, eyes, kidneys, and heart, increasing your risk for osteoporosis, strokes, vision loss, kidney failure, and heart disease.
 Known as the silent killer, hypertension rarely is accompanied by symptoms, making annual screenings ever so important.
 Shoot for readings below 120/80.
 If your BP is high (over 140/90) or even high normal (120/89), take your BP frequently with this home monitoring device.

 As we age, we become more insulin resistant, often resulting in high blood sugar.
-Elevated glucose levels damage your blood vessels, nerves and organs, increasing your risk for Type II diabetes, heart disease, cognitive issues and organ failure.
+Elevated glucose levels damage your blood vessels, nerves, and organs, increasing your risk for Type II diabetes, heart disease, cognitive issues, and organ failure.
 At a minimum, have your doctor test your fasting glucose annually as part of a complete metabolic panel.
 This panel will also gauge electrolyte levels and kidney and liver function.
 In addition, have your health care provider run a hemoglobin A1C, a more accurate indicator of blood sugar levels.
-Keep fasting glucose levels at least below 100mg/dL, preferably below 90mg/dL and your A1C below 5.7%.
+Keep fasting glucose levels at least below 100mg/dL, preferably below 90mg/dL, and your A1C below 5.7%.

 A thyroid panel tests the efficiency of your thyroid, a gland in your neck responsible for producing hormones that regulate your metabolism.
 As we age, women are susceptible to problems with their thyroid, resulting in hyperthyroidism or hypothyroidism.
-Both can wreck havoc on your quality of life and contribute to fatigue, anxiety, changes in weight, appetite and sensitivity to temperatures -among other things.
+Both can wreak havoc on your quality of life and contribute to fatigue, anxiety, changes in weight, appetite, and sensitivity to temperatures -among other things.
 Test annually after menopause.

 A DXA scan determines if you have or are at risk for osteoporosis.
 Women who have an increased risk for fractures or maintain a low body weight should be screened following menopause.
 Otherwise, tests should begin at age 65.

 Have a dermatologist do a whole-body check for skin cancer annually, or even more frequently if you’ve had skin cancers already identified.
-Monthly, you should check your moles for any change in size, color, texture and shape.
+Monthly, you should check your moles for any change in size, color, texture, and shape.

 Deficiencies can lead to weakness, fatigue, loss of balance, cognitive issues, and tingling and numbness in your extremities.
 Unfortunately, we often lose the ability to absorb B12 from food as we age.
-In particular, women who follow a vegan or vegetarian diet suffer from digestive conditions, or regularly take drugs for diabetes or heartburn (PPI) are even more prone to low levels.
+In particular, women who follow a vegan or vegetarian diet suffer from digestive conditions or regularly take drugs for diabetes or heartburn (PPI) are even more prone to low levels.
 While readings above 200pg/mL are considered “normal,” most doctors recommend maintaining levels between 500-800pg/mL for optimal health.

 Our bodies require adequate amounts of Vitamin D to absorb calcium.
 A deficiency can lead to osteoporosis, a major concern for women over 50.
 Make sure your levels are above 30 and preferably between 40-60ng/mL.
 Have your levels tested annually, and supplement if necessary.
-For the high quality vitamin D3 supplement I recommend, click here.

 This article on medical tests for women over 50 is for informational purposes only, is not intended to diagnose, treat, cure or prevent any disease, and is not a substitute for medical advice.
 The above recommendations are indeed just that.
 If you notice changes in your health, seek medical attention promptly and do not wait for your annual checkup.